 What makes a family caregiver hesitate to seek out information about hospice or delay asking for a referral for services?
 In some ways, it’s all about perception.

 Hospice has a potent stigma attached to it.
 Viewed as a last resort or something to try when all other medical options have been exhausted, hospice is often associated with giving up and giving in to the inevitability of death.
 This type of care is also commonly associated with terminal cancer diagnoses, but hospice is beneficial for people with a wide range of chronic and terminal illnesses.
 Proper end-of-life care ensures dignity, comfort and control for patients in the later stages of Alzheimer’s disease or other types of dementia, Parkinson’s disease, chronic obstructive pulmonary disease (COPD) and heart failure just to name a few.

-Gail Gazelle, MD, assistant professor of medicine at Harvard Medical School and associate scientist at the Brigham and Women’s Hospital, says that many families engage in wishful thinking.
+Gail Gazelle, MD, assistant professor of medicine at Harvard Medical School and associate scientist at the Brigham and Women’s Hospital, says that many families engage in wishful thinking when death is near.
 Deep down they believe that if they refuse to talk about the fact that a loved one is dying, then perhaps it won’t actually happen.

 Quantity of Life vs. Quality of Life

-A medical culture that makes doctors, patients and family members reluctant to admit “defeat” further devalues the benefits of hospice, which focuses more on caring for a person than curing their disease.
-We assume (and hope) that advances in modern medicine can somehow cure all our ailments, but for many chronic illnesses, the best that medicine can do is delay the inevitable.
+A medical culture that makes doctors, patients and family members reluctant to admit “defeat” further devalues the benefits of hospice, which focuses more on caring for a person than attempting to cure their disease.
+We assume (and hope) that advances in modern medicine can somehow treat all our ailments, but for many chronic illnesses, the best that medicine can do is delay the inevitable.